samsquire/ideas3/README.md

 # 27. Has-a queries

 Define what should be on a web page by making various 'has a' declarations which specify what components should be rendered on the page.
-Let additive guis handle the layout.

 ```
+contactsPage is page
 contactsPage hasA contactUsForm
 contactUsForm hasA field:email
 contactUsForm hasA textarea:body
 ```

-Components have data dependencies which get automatically ran to populate data for them.
+Components have data dependencies which get automatically ran queries to populate data for them.

-#
+# 28.

 # For loops flow control